 5. Ensure Brand Integrity

-There have been instances when the set algorithms of programmatic ads have led to placements in websites that can damage the brand’s integrity, such as those that promote fake news, libelous claims, or conspiracy theories.
+There have been instances when the set algorithms of programmatic ads have led to placements on websites that can damage the brand’s integrity, such as those that promote fake news, libelous claims, or conspiracy theories.
 Damage to a brand’s integrity can be prevented by setting up a demand-side blacklist to block out inappropriate sites.
-A whitelist can also be created to specify only the sites where the ad is supposed to appear, although this will significantly restrict the ad reach and may increase the cost per view.
+A whitelist can also be created to specify only the sites where the ad is supposed to appear, although this will significantly restrict the ad’s reach and may increase the cost per view.

 Consumer privacy is also an issue when it comes to some programmatic ads.
 Consumer privacy can potentially lead to serious issues in brand integrity and cause brands to lose the trust of their consumers.
 Marketers must then work closely with their digital marketing agency to ensure that the ads they run do not violate privacy regulations.